 Parent and community involvement provide strong, positive forces in the academic success of students in Anne Arundel County Public Schools.
-Research has shown that students benefit when parents, schools, and community members work together collaboratively.
-As a parent, there are many ways to be involved in your child's education.
+Research has shown that students benefit when parents/guardians, schools, and community members work together collaboratively.
+As a parent/guardian, there are many ways to be involved in your child's education.
 Here are a few:

-Join your PTA/PTO, CAC, SECAC, School Improvement Team, or Human Relations Committee.
+Join your PTA/PTO, PIAC, CAC, SECAC, School Improvement Team, or Human Relations Committee.
 Contact your school for meeting times and dates.

 Volunteer in your child's school.
 You can be a guest reader, speak about your job for Career Day at school, help with class events, chaperone a field trip, become a mentor, and much more.
-Talk to your school's volunteer coordinator to find out about volunteer opportunities.
+Talk to your school's Volunteer Liaison to find out about volunteer opportunities.

 Communicate with your child's teacher about your child's progress.
-Attend parent-teacher conferences, request a meeting when you have concerns, and attend Back-to-School night to learn about your child's academic program.
-Support your child's academic success at home by talking about the value of education, creating a place for your child to do homework and study, monitoring homework to be sure it is completed, getting extra homework help if needed, and limiting TV time.
+Use Brightspace for Parents/ guardians to monitor your child's daily progress, attend parent-teacher conferences, request a meeting when you have concerns, and attend Backto-School night to learn about your child's academic program.
+Support your child's academic success at home by talking about the value of education, creating a place for your child to do homework and study, monitoring homework to be sure it is completed, getting extra homework help if needed, and limiting screen time.